Liyubov/bike-sharing/README.md

 In folder bike analysis trajectories we analyze bikes trajectories (work in progress).

-Jupyter Notebook data analysis
+Additional Jupyter Notebook on data analysis:

 - analysis of trajectories is described in bikes_mobility_analysis_trajectories folder

 The project on data analysis is updated on gitlab.
-Contact me if you want to hear the details.
+Contact Liubov if you want to hear the details: liubov.tupikina (at) cri-paris.org